 The small Thames-side village of Bray – 8 miles from Marlow - is known as 'the culinary village' for its exceptionally fine dining.
 "Culinary alchemist" Heston Blumenthal owns no fewer than three restaurants here: The Fat Duck with its three Michelin stars, The Crown, a 16th century inn with low beams and open fires and The Hinds Head, a Tudor building which retains its relaxing pub atmosphere.
 The Roux brothers' rival Waterside Inn, also with three Michelin stars, is a French restaurant par excellence.

-Cookham, the destination on the Thames Path Walk outlined below, has a choice of excellent places to eat including; The Ferry, on the banks of the Thames, Bel & The Dragon, The Kings Arms with its large beer garden and The Crown, an independently-owned pub with rooms, on the village green.
+Cookham, the destination on the Thames Path Walk outlined below, has a choice of excellent places to eat including; The Ferry, Bel & The Dragon, The Kings Arms with its large beer garden and The Crown, an independently-owned pub with rooms, on the village green.
 Just beyond Cookham – 6 miles from Marlow - the Boulters Riverside Brasserie and Terrace Bar enjoy a really superb river setting, on the island at busy Boulters Lock: the perfect place to enjoy a cream tea and watch the boats go by.

 The Thames Path National Trail runs through Marlow, offering easy, level walking in both directions.
 The 5½ mile scenic walk to the pretty village of Cookham is a popular choice.
 Pick up signage for The Thames Path in the churchyard of All Saints Church beside the suspension bridge, leaving the churchyard with the river on your right.
 The Path leads through St Peter Street to Marlow Lock and on to Bourne End, then via meadows to Cookham and the Stanley Spencer Gallery.
-Eating places in Cookham include The Ferry and Bel & The Dragon.
-Allow approximately 2 hours for the walk - the route is well signed and you can't get lost.
-The train journey back from Cookham to Marlow takes 16 minutes.
-Salter's Steamers run a river passenger service in the summer for the return leg.
+Stop for a bite to eat in the The Ferry and Bel & The Dragon.
+The train journey back from Cookham to Marlow takes 16 minutes, or go with a Salter's Steamers who run a river passenger service in the summer for the return leg.

 The six-mile Marlow Circular Walk starts from Marlow station and follows the Thames before heading off into the Chiltern Hills.

-Hambleden – 5.6 miles from Marlow.
-This idyllic little village in the lovely Hamble Valley is much used as a location for TV and film productions.
-Call (or stay) at The Stag & Huntsman and continue along the valley to reach turnings for the Chiltern Valley Winery & Brewery and for Turville, "home" of The Vicar of Dibley, the windmill featured in Chitty Chitty Bang Bang - and The Bull & Butcher pub.
+There are plenty of idyllic villages in the lovely Hamble Valley is much used as a location for TV and film productions.
+Call (or stay) at The Stag & Huntsman and continue along the valley to reach turnings for the Chiltern Valley Winery & Brewery and for Turville, "home" of The Vicar of Dibley, the windmill featured in Chitty Chitty Bang Bang and The Bull & Butcher pub.